Skip to content

 JWTAuthMiddleware

-This simple but effective middleware extends the BaseAuthMiddleware and enables the authentication via JWT.
+This middleware extends the BaseAuthMiddleware and enables JWT-based authentication for your Mongoz documents.

 from ravyn.contrib.auth.mongoz.middleware import JWTAuthMiddleware